samuelsimoes/hanami-webpack/README.md

 ## Usage

-On development this plugin will try to start the **[webpack-dev-server](http://webpack.github.io/docs/webpack-dev-server.html)** with your Hanami server.
+On development, this plugin will try to start the **[webpack-dev-server](http://webpack.github.io/docs/webpack-dev-server.html)** with your Hanami server.
 You can disable this behavior (see [configuration section](#configuration)).

-You will need the `webpack_asset_path` helper on your templates to get the correct bundle path.
+You will need use the `webpack_asset_path` helper on your templates to get the correct bundle path.

 Let's say that you have a [bundle](http://webpack.github.io/docs/configuration.html#entry) with the name `web.people`.
 You should place on your template: